-One of the Bing stats that most people probably don’t know is that the engine holds less than 2.5% of the search market.
-Yes, we already know that King Google reigns supreme, but the fact that it has nearly 92% of the worldwide search market is still shocking.
-Especially when compared to Bing’s 2.34%.
-On the bright side, this number is a bit higher than Yandex’s minuscule 1.38% and DuckDuckGo’s 0.6%.
+One of the Bing stats that most people probably don’t know is that the engine holds a little over 3% of the search market.
+Yes, we already know that King Google reigns supreme, but the fact that it has nearly 92.5% of the worldwide search market is still shocking.
+Especially when compared to Bing’s 3.08%.
+On the bright side, this number is a bit higher than Yandex’s minuscule 1.05% and DuckDuckGo’s 0.62%.

-16. There are about 90 million Bing searches per day.
+16. There are about nearly 900 million Bing searches per day.

 Bing vs Google usage statistics show that Google boasts 3.5 billion searches every day.
-Bing has over 88 million searches per day, which multiplied by 30 days, results in about 2.65 billion monthly searches on the platform, which is not too shabby compared to the DuckDuckGo 30 million searches per day, for example.
+Bing has almost 900 million searches per day, which is not too shabby compared to the DuckDuckGo 30 million searches per day, for example.
 Also, it’s important to note that Microsoft invests very little in marketing its search engine.